 This tip for making flour last longer is particularly useful for wholemeal flour and almond flour or meal.
 These flours have a naturally shorter shelf-life than some other flours, discover more about the different types of flour here.

-Get the recipe: Buttermilk and Vanilla Bean Scones
+GET THE RECIPE: Buttermilk and Vanilla Bean Scones by Western Star

 This beautiful scone recipe uses self-raising flour which is more sensitive to moisture in storage, airtight containers are important to keep it fresh.